Jeremy Beasley: Arizona Diamondbacks

 On January 14, 2020, Beasley was traded to the Arizona Diamondbacks in exchange for Matt Andriese.
 Beasley was called up to the majors for the first time on August 10, 2020.
 He made his major league debut on August 11 against the Colorado Rockies, pitching a third of an inning and allowing two hits while notching his first career strikeout against Trevor Story.
 His debut proved to be his only appearance in 2020 as he was placed on the injured list on August 16 with a right shoulder strain and missed the remainder of the season.

 On April 17, 2021, Beasley was designated for assignment by the Diamondbacks following the acquisition of Nick Heath.

 Toronto Blue Jays

 On April 22, 2021, Beasley was traded to the Toronto Blue Jays for cash considerations.
 He was assigned to the Triple-A Buffalo Bisons and was later recalled to Toronto's active roster.
 After struggling to a 7.71 ERA in 8 appearances with Toronto, Beasley was designated for assignment on June 30.
 He was outrighted to Buffalo on July 4.
 Beasley had his contract selected from the minors on June 2, 2022.

 Pittsburgh Pirates

 On August 2, 2022, Beasley was traded to the Pittsburgh Pirates in exchange for cash considerations.
 He was designated for assignment on November 15 and released the next day.

 Hanshin Tigers

 On December 13, 2022, Beasley signed with the Hanshin Tigers of Nippon Professional Baseball.
+In 18 games for the Tigers in 2023, he recorded a 2.20 ERA with 43 strikeouts in 41.0 innings pitched.

+On November 30, 2023, Beasley re-signed with Hanshin on a one-year contract for the 2024 season.